-John Silakowski (1949-2022) was a violinmaker in Scottsdale, Indiana.
+John Silakowski (1949-2022) was a violinmaker in Scottsburg, Indiana.
 He was the first violinmaker to make purpose built five-strings for fiddlers.
 He was quite productive and despite their slightly folksy appearance, his instruments are very much sought after by players for their distincive tone.

 For more on the history of the rise of the five string fiddle, see Daryl Anger’s excellent 2010 Strings Magazine Article